Reserve currency: Japanese yen

+Chinese renminbi

+The Chinese renminbi officially became a supplementary forex reserve asset on 1 October 2016.
+It represents 10.92% of the IMF's Special Drawing Rights (SDR) currency basket.
+The Chinese renminbi is the third reserve currency after the U.S. dollar and euro within the basket of currencies in the SDR.
+(As shown in the table above, the renmimbi is the sixth largest component of international currency reserves.)

 Canadian dollar

 A number of central banks (and commercial banks) keep Canadian dollars as a reserve currency.
 In the economy of the Americas, the Canadian dollar plays a similar role to that played by the Australian dollar (AUD) in the Asia-Pacific region.
 The Canadian dollar (as a regional reserve currency for banking) has been an important part of the British, French and Dutch Caribbean states' economies and finance systems since the 1950s.
 The Canadian dollar is also held by many central banks in Central America and South America.
 It is held in Latin America because of remittances and international trade in the region.

 Because Canada's primary foreign-trade relationship is with the United States, Canadian consumers, economists, and many businesses primarily define and value the Canadian dollar in terms of the United States dollar.
 Thus, by observing how the Canadian dollar floats in terms of the US dollar, foreign-exchange economists can indirectly observe internal behaviours and patterns in the US economy that could not be seen by direct observation.
 Also, because it is considered a petrodollar, the Canadian dollar has only fully evolved into a global reserve currency since the 1970s, when it was floated against all other world currencies.

-The Canadian dollar, from 2013 to 2017, was ranked fifth among foreign currency reserves in the world, overtaking Australian Dollar, but is then being overtaken by Chinese Yuan.
+The Canadian dollar, from 2013 to 2017, was ranked fifth among foreign currency reserves in the world, overtaking the Australian dollar, but is then being overtaken by the Chinese Yuan.